PIERRE FRANCIS KOENIG, FAIA (1925-2004)

 1963 - The Alice and Bob Beagles House, 17446 Revello Drive, Pacific Palisades area of Los Angeles CA. Structural Engineer: William Porush.
 Built by Bruce Koch.

 1966 - The Harold and Martha Henbest House, 7127 Crest Road, Rancho Palos Verdes CA. Mostly unaltered over the years, includes terrazzo, polished brick and concrete flooring; radiant floor heating; walnut cabinetry and paneling; and built-in buffet.
 Overlooks the ocean.
 Outdoor spaces include an expansive front courtyard with koi pond and tea house, and 11 sliding glass doors.
-For sale in 2009-2011.
+Sold in 2011 to Stephen and Elizabeth Birkett.

 1970 - The Sam West House,

 125 Seawind Avenue, Vallejo CA.

 3600 square feet.
 Structural Engineer: William Porush.
 Built by Carquinez Builders.